chuwy/mrsmith/README.rst

 Only intention of this application - is prevent user from store chunks of text (like passowrds) in plain text format and give tool to extract them from python code.
 Thus, it's a very simple and apparently non-secure way to store data and if you messing up with NSA, you probably should check other tools.

+I can advice `keyring <https://bitbucket.org/kang/python-keyring-lib>`_ which is also written in python, supports system keyring services (like OS X Keychain) and actively developing.
+On the other hand, keyring is developed with accent on passwords.
+Mr. Smith developed with accent on any piece of text information.

 *It's just better than plain-text.
 Nothing more.*